 The brand has been changing their mattresses a little every year recently, so information on long-term use isn’t widely available for the newest lines.
 Available information suggests the beds have a lifespan similar to their older models, which is about seven to eight years.
 The average mattress lasts about 7 years, so there are no significant problems here other than some reports of premature sagging (about 1 in 10 owners, versus 1 in 5 for innersprings).

 Availability is no issue within Tempurpedic mattress reviews as you can find them in their many retail partners or from their website.
-In the showrooms, you might find a higher pressure sales situation, as the salespeople typically receive commissions for sales, however pricing in standardized so you’ll likely pay the same no matter where you buy.
+In the showrooms, you might find a higher pressure sales situation, as the salespeople typically receive commissions for sales, however, pricing is standardized so you’ll likely pay the same no matter where you buy.

-On average this brand rates on par with other memory foam mattresses in owner satisfaction with above-average reports of pain reduction and better sleep.
+On average this brand rates on par with other memory foam mattresses in owner satisfaction with above-average reports of pain reduction, even for those who sleep on their sides, and better sleep.
+Like we mentioned before, Sleep Like the Dead reports that the average memory foam mattress gets 80% satisfaction.
+And they say Tempur-Pedic comes in at 81%.
 If price weren’t in issue for many consumers, satisfaction rates could be higher since price is tied closely to satisfaction.